bailylex/editorial_wp/README.txt

 = Does this theme support any plugins? =

 editorial_wp includes support for Infinite Scroll in Jetpack.
+And home page sections.

 == Changelog ==

-= 1.0 - May 12 2015 =
+= 1.0 - July 16 2018 =
 * Initial release

-== Credits ==

-* Based on Underscores https://underscores.me/, (C) 2012-2017 Automattic, Inc., [GPLv2 or later](https://www.gnu.org/licenses/gpl-2.0.html)
-* normalize.css https://necolas.github.io/normalize.css/, (C) 2012-2016 Nicolas Gallagher and Jonathan Neal, [MIT](https://opensource.org/licenses/MIT)